GreenJellyBeans/FTC12598/processing/simple_robot_simulator/README.md

  there is a glitch in the simulation that allows penetration under certain circumstances...).
  The main purpose of blocks (as well as simulation of collisions with walls) is to be able to develop code that relies on bumping into or backing into flat surfaces to properly align the robot.
 - Simulated floor-facing color sensor output, IMU bearing and wheel encoder values are available.
-These features have limitations.
-For example, the encoder simulates "normal" wheels, not mecanum wheels, though it is likely that it can be used as long as the robot is moving forward, not strafing.
  Collectively, these features are designed to help early development of autonomous algorithms such as line following and PID code for driving in a straight line for a particular distance.
 - Random perturbations make the robot behave slightly, well, randomly.
 This is to better